 About Louisiana Collection

-The Louisiana Collection, which consists of more than 3,500 works, is international in its perspective as well as its scale.
+The Louisiana Collection, which comprises a good 3,500 works, is international in its perspective as well as its scale.
 It covers the period from 1945 to the present and includes almost every genre – with an emphasis on painting and sculpture.

 The Louisiana Collection is continually expanded and far too large to be shown in its entirety.
 For this reason, besides individual features that are almost always on view, the bulk of the collection is shown in rotating selective presentations.
 This allows space for exhibitions and provides opportunities to show the works in new ways and configurations.